luke2705/birthday-tracker/web/birthday-tracker-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This uses mock data by default.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.